SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-006 Logging.md

 **flesh out**
 TODO Needs to be turned on and off with out code changes (in prod) and limited to file /  function / client

+TODO different logs and levels for different sections of code. so can turn on levels for different levels

 ## Why